 In Silicon Valley and the larger Bay Area, many professionals rely on public transportation or walking to get around.
 And anyone who has ever driven in the area knows that parking can be an expensive challenge.
 When possible, book your meeting room in a space that is close to public transportation stations and/or provides free parking.

 NextSpace Coworking Berkeley and Pacific Workplaces Walnut Creek, Oakland and San Francisco are all within walking distance of BART.
-Pacific Workplaces San Mateo, Pleasant Hill, Cupertino, Palo Alto and Sacramento Watt all have free parking.
+Pacific Workplaces San Mateo, Pleasant Hill, Cupertino, and Sacramento Watt all have free parking.
 Learn more and book your next meeting room with Pacific Workplaces today.

 9. Friendly Cancellation Policy